PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

 equal-sized bins.
 Quantile will create N bins that each contain (approximately) the same number of examples.
 Threshold creates two bins, one for the examples with values up to and including the threshold value, and one for examples with values above the threshold value.
+The discrete method requires specific dataset or model spec configuration, and we do not recommend using that method with this demo.

 Categorical and boolean features do not have controllable binning behavior.
 A bin is created for each label in their vocabulary.

-A facet is a unique permutation of the bin combinations from the enabled features.
-LIT supports as many as 100 facets (aka bins).
-An indicator in the faceting config dialog lets you know how many would be created given the current settings.

-Faceting is not supported for selections, meaning that if you already have a selection of elements (let’s say 10 penguins), then facets won’t split it further.

 {%  include partials/inset-image
     image: '/assets/images/tab-feat-attr-image-7.png',
     caption: 'Clicking the facets button will open the configuration controls.
         Use these to configure how divide the dataset into subsets.'%}

+LIT supports as many as 100 facets (aka bins).
+An indicator in the faceting config dialog lets you know how many would be created given the current settings.

+Faceting is not supported for selections, meaning that if you already have a selection of elements (let’s say 10 penguins), then facets won’t split it further.

 {%  include partials/inset-image
     image: '/assets/images/tab-feat-attr-image-9.png',